ahmedmq/app-modernisation-strangler-fig-demo/spring-petclinic/README.md

     ```bash
     docker compose up -d
     ```
-    This will build the web application and run it as as docker container.
+    This will build the web application and run it as a docker container.
 The MySQL database is also started as a container

 - Wait for all docker containers to be up and running.
 Check using the following command: